 - Bend each roll into desired shape.
 For the heart, add a piece of tape to keep the crease in place.

 - Label each roll with shape name.
-This serves a reference if you're child needs a reminder or is just learning how to recognize the words.
+This serves a reference if your child needs a reminder or is just learning how to recognize the words.

 - Tape large sheet of paper to table or floor

 - Write shape names all over the paper

 - Squeeze paint on plates

 - Imprint the shape around the corresponding word

 The repetitive matching in this activity helps with memorizing Chinese characters plus Korean and English sight words!

 My daughter also had a blast making flowers and rainbows from the shapes!
 After painting a flower stem and leaves, she decided that she wanted to practicing painting 三 (sān / three).